MicrosoftDocs/quantum-docs-pr/articles/index.md

 Thank you for your interest in Microsoft Quantum Development Kit preview.
 The development kit contains the tools you'll need to build your own quantum computing programs and experiments.
 Assuming some experience with Microsoft Visual Studio or Visual Studio Code, beginners can write their first quantum program, and experienced researchers can quickly and efficiently develop new quantum algorithms.

-To jump right in, start with [Installation and validation](xref:microsoft.quantum.install) to create and validate your development environment.
+To jump right in, start with [Getting Started with the Quantum Development Kit](xref:microsoft.quantum.install) to create and validate your development environment.
 Then use [Quickstart - your first quantum program](xref:microsoft.quantum.write-program) to learn about the structure of a Q# project and how to write the quantum equivalent of "Hello, world!" - creating entanglement, or what is also known as a Bell State, in Q#.

 You should also visit our [samples repository](https://github.com/Microsoft/Quantum) that showcases multiple examples on how to write quantum programs using Q#.
 Most of these samples are written using our open-source [quantum libraries](https://github.com/Microsoft/QuantumLibraries), including our [standard](xref:microsoft.quantum.libraries.standard.intro) and [chemistry](xref:microsoft.quantum.chemistry.concepts.intro) libraries.
 If you want to dive deeper into Q# programming, check out the [Quantum Katas](https://github.com/Microsoft/QuantumKatas) - a collection of self-paced tutorials introducing you to quantum computing via programming exercises in Q#.